 Service stars from around the UK & Ireland business attended the 2018 Service Excellence Awards, held as part of the Sodexo Live event at Ascot Racecourse in September 2018.

-As one of the annual highlights in the Sodexo calendar, it’s an amazing showcase for the diverse range of services we provide, and the great job our customer-facing people do every day.
 Check out the profiles and pictures for more on some of our key 2018 Service Excellence stars.

 Food services assistant Sam took 2018’s top accolade for being an outstanding ambassador for Sodexo and our Healthcare CARES programme.

 Working on a busy hospital ward, she works hard to get to know her patients and bring a personal touch to her service.
 When a new electronic meal ordering system was brought in, Sam spent time helping her patients understand the options.

 She was stunned to win, saying: “It’s nice to get such positive feedback.
 When you work in a hospital every day you’re used to the surroundings.
 But we always remember that for many patients it can be scary, so I think a smile and just spending a little time with people can really help improve their experience.”

 Roseleen Browne, Seagate Springtown, Derry

 Roseleen took the top spot in the cleaning category for her ‘professional, always polite, honest and helpful’ attitude.
 Her quiet and unobtrusive manner, diligence and flexibility makes her a favourite with her clients at the highly complex, 24/7 manufacturing facility she works in.

 Roseleen has been with Sodexo for 12 years and is always willing to share her knowledge, and mentor new starters.
 “I just love cleaning!” confessed Roseleen.
 “I always pay attention to the detail and it’s really satisfying to stand back after you’ve finished a job and everything’s sparkling.”